Growing Cranberries in Cape Cod

 images

-Cranberry fields look similar to other farmed fields in the summer.
+Cranberry fields look like other farmlands along the roadside

 img_1629

-By late summer, you can see the red berries among the green vines carpeting the ground.
+until late summer when, if you look closely, you will see red berries among the green vines that carpet the ground.

 img_1664

-In September, the bogs are flooded, and the ripe red berries float to the surface.
+In October, the bogs are flooded, the fields are raked to dislodge the fruit, and the berries float to the surface.

 dsc_0071

-Horticulturally, cranberry vines are perennials; some vines have been growing for over a hundred years.
+Horticulturally, cranberry vines are perennials, some of which have been growing for over a hundred years.
 Cranberry bogs consist of different layers of soil.
 The first layer is a naturally occurring clay base.
 It keeps the ground watertight.
-Next is a layer of gravel for drainage, followed by a layer of spongy, acidic soil known as peat, and finally, a top layer of sand.
+Next is a layer of gravel for drainage, followed by a layer of spongy, acidic soil called peat, and topped off with sand.

 The Harvest